rackerlabs/docs-offerings/docs/api-reference/methods/get-products.rst

 .. code::

-    GET /offerings/{offeringId}/products​
+    GET /v2/offerings/{offeringId}/products​

 Gets the products for a Rackspace offering.

-This operation returns all of the products that are associated with a Rackspace offering.
+This operation retrieves all of the products that are associated with a Rackspace offering.

 Request